-You can work on this lab on any modern Linux system, but our class server, Moore, has been specifically set up for it.
-This lab will work best on our class server, Moore.
-Although you can set up your own machine with a special build of QEMU by following a guide on Campuswire.
-We will describe the details of how to access the lab repo via Github Classroom on Campuswire.
+You can work on this lab on any modern Linux system, but our class server, Moore, has been specifically set up for it, and this is also where we will evaluate it.
+We will describe the details of how to access the lab repo via Github Classroom on Piazza.
 You will use this information to clone the assignment repo using a command like this: